Which types of retirement savings accounts should I consider?

 Traditional: Potentially pay taxes later

-• Eligibility: No income limits, but tax deductions limited by income level
+• Eligibility: No income limits, but tax deductions may be limited by income level

-• Required minimum distribution (RMD) rules mandate account holders begin withdrawing money at age 73 or you will be subject to an additional 10% tax
+• RMD rules mandate account holders begin withdrawing money at a specified age, generally age 73, or be subject to an additional 10% to 25% tax

 • Can be converted to a Roth IRA